Albert0i/online-lua-interpreter/luaPrimer.md

 ret =true, consumed = 15, len = 2
 ```

 Ideally, producer and consumer are working synchronously but in practical producer are always faster and more than one consumers should be employed.
 Coroutine was once an important concept where computer was expensive and multitasking operating system was not popular.
-Later on ,coroutine was replaced by [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) and one has reminisced it ever since.
+Later on coroutine was replaced by [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) and one has reminisced it ever since.

 #### IV.
 Bibliography